ggabbiani/OFL/docker/fedora/README.md

 # README

-This directory contains the Dockerfile for locally building and run an OFL test environment for Fedora and Ubuntu.
+This directory contains the Dockerfile for building an image usable to test the OFL development environment under **Fedora**.
+In particular with this image is possible to check:

+- project setup;
+- documentation generation;
+- functional tests execution.

-The local build is not mandatory and it is possible to use the public Docker images available ones on DockerHub.
+The image is also maintained and publicly available on DockerHub as **ggabbiani/ofl:fedora**, so it is  always possible to check the same things without the need of a local build.

-The following examples leverage the Fedora test environment, for Ubuntu test environment just change the image tag from **fedora** to **ubuntu**.

-## Locally built image test
+## Local image

-### Build
+### Local image build

     $ cd <this directory>
-    <this directory> $
+    $
-    <this directory> $ docker build -t ofl:fedora .
+    $ docker build -t ofl:fedora .

-### Project setup and documentation generation
+### Project setup and documentation generation (with local image)

     $ cd <OFL root directory>
+    $
+    $ make -s orthodocs/clean
-    <OFL root directory> $
+    $
-    <OFL root directory> $ docker run -v ./:/import:Z  -it --rm ofl:fedora
+    $ docker run -v ./:/import:Z  -it --rm ofl:fedora

-### Tests execution
+### Functional tests execution (with local image)

     $ cd <OFL root directory>
-    <OFL root directory> $
+    $
-    <OFL root directory> $ docker run -v ./:/import:Z  -it --rm ofl:fedora tests/runs
+    $ docker run -v ./:/import:Z  -it --rm ofl:fedora tests/runs

-## Public available image test
+## Public image

+### Project setup and documentation generation (with public image)

     $ cd <OFL root directory>
+    $
+    $ make -s orthodocs/clean
+    $
+    $ docker run -v ./:/import:Z  -it --rm ggabbiani/ofl:fedora

+### Functional tests execution (with public image)

-    <OFL root directory> $
+    $ cd <OFL root directory>
+    $
-    <OFL root directory> $ docker run -v ./:/import:Z  -it --rm ggabbiani/ofl:fedora tests/runs
+    $ docker run -v ./:/import:Z  -it --rm ggabbiani/ofl:fedora tests/runs